Dallas - College of Nursing and Advanced Health Professions

 Nurses use clinical judgment, communication, and nursing skills to assist a diverse population of clients in meeting their needs and achieving optimal health.
 The nurse practices within an ethical and legal framework and embraces evidence-based practice.

-The VN faculty believe that nursing is a dynamic profession that encompasses a global view of health for the individual from prevention through tertiary care within their cultural and spiritual beliefs.
+The ADN faculty believe that nursing is a dynamic profession that encompasses a global view of health for the individual from prevention through tertiary care within their cultural and spiritual beliefs.

 Philosophy of Healthcare Education

-The faculty of the VN program embrace current and future technology as a tool to be used appropriately for the enhanced learning experience of the individual student.
+The faculty of the ADN program embraces current and future technology as a tool to be used appropriately for the enhanced learning experience of the individual student.

-The mission of the Certificate in Vocational Nursing (VN) program at The Chicago School of Professional Psychology is to advance the art and science of nursing through academic excellence by integrating the knowledge, skills, values, and attitudes essential for entry-level and practicing nurses.
+The mission of the Associate Degree in Nursing (ADN) program at The Chicago School of Professional Psychology is to advance the art and science of nursing through academic excellence by integrating the knowledge, skills, values, and attitudes essential for entry-level and practicing nurses.

 Program Learning Outcomes

-The Certificate in Vocational Nursing Program focuses on the following four Essential Competencies of the nurse as described by the Texas Board of Nursing: Provider of Patient-Centered Care, Patient Safety Advocate, Member of the Health Care Team, and Member of the Profession.
-Holistic nursing practice combines art, skill, and science in utilizing the nursing process to meet the needs of each individual.
-A systematic approach involves the use of assessment skills, planning care, nursing interventions, and the evaluation of nursing interventions.
-The curriculum prepares students to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+The Associate Degree in Nursing program at the College of Nursing and Advanced Health Professions at The Chicago School focuses on the following four roles of the nurse as described by the Texas Board of Nursing: Provider of Patient-Centered Care, Patient Safety Advocate, Member of the Health Care Team, and Member of the Profession.
+Health promotion, disease prevention, and disease management are major concepts that are incorporated into each course.
+A systematic approach is the framework that the nurse utilizes for assessment, planning, and evaluating the nursing care.
+The curriculum prepares students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Upon completion of the program, the graduate will:

 For information on where The Chicago School of Professional Psychology meets, does not meet, or has not determined if the program meets licensure eligibility requirements for the state in which you wish to be licensed, please visit: https://www.thechicagoschool.edu/admissions/licensure-disclosures/.

-The Certificate in Vocational Nursing admits, as regular students, applicants having a valid high school diploma, official General Educational Development (GED), or recognized equivalent.
+The Associate Degree of Nursing admits, as regular students, applicants having a valid high school diploma, official General Educational Development (GED), or recognized equivalent.

 Standardized Test Requirements for Admission

-A Scholastic Aptitude Test (SAT) score within the last five years with a composite score of 1350 or above if taken before 2016 or a composite score of 990 or above if taken since 2016 or
+- A Scholastic Aptitude Test (SAT) score taken within the last five years with a composite score of 1350 if taken before 2016 or a composite score of 990 or above if taken since 2016 or

-Written essay to be scored by Dean of Nursing or designee.
+- Written essay to be scored by the Dean of Nursing or designee.

-An applicant’s background check must meet the Texas Board of Nursing 213.28 criteria regarding Licensure of Person with Criminal Offenses.
-Minor criminal offenses (Class C misdemeanor(s)) will be reviewed on a case-by-case basis.
-The decision of the Dean of Nursing is final.
+- Applicant background check must meet the Texas Board of Nursing 213.28 criteria regarding Licensure of Person with Criminal Offenses.

-All applicants must be a U.S. citizen or a permanent resident of the U.S.
+- Applicant must be a U.S.citizen or a permanent resident of the U.S.

 All applicants are required to submit a completed application, application fee ($100), and official transcripts of any programmatically required diploma, degree, or credential.
 Official transcripts of schools listed in the application are required with a conferral date prior to the term of entry.

 The Dean of Nursing must give final acceptance of each student to any program.
-The Chicago School reserves the right to decline any high school diploma, transcript, or equivalency documentation it deems as unacceptable.
+The College of Nursing and Advanced Health Professions reserves the right to decline any high school diploma, transcript, or equivalency documentation it deems as unacceptable.

-Additional policies for students in the VN program can be found here .
+Additional policies for students in the ADN program can be found here.

 A student enrolled in their final term is solely responsible for all licensing and NCLEX testing fees.